rahulprabhakar012/projeto-spotify/README.md

 # projeto-spotify

-This repository contains the resources and source code of the spotify website.
+This repository contains the resources and source code of the Spotify website.

 ## Preview